SampleEnvironment/SECoP/protocol/issues/063 enumeration of floating point values.rst

   option with enumeration value and numeric value as array parts.
 This might break existing implementations.

-- discussion in video conference 2021-11-30: (see also discussion below):
 Leave ``"enum"`` data type as it is and add another readable or writable parameter(s) of type ``"double"``, ``"scaled"`` or ``"bool"`` with the actual equivalent value of the enumeration.

-We add a property ``"influences"`` to all of the linked parameters, which contains the other parameter name(s) as array of strings.
-You might omit the module name and colon of an entry and this means a parameter of the same module.
+We add a property ``"influences"`` to all of the linked parameters, which contains the other parameter name(s) as ``array of strings``.
+You might omit the module name and *single* colon of an entry and this means a parameter of the same module.
 Anyway, you are also allowed to use full SECoP specifier(s).

 The ECS could use this in case of synchronized view of parameters.
 If one parameter is changed with an asynchronous connection, the other parameter(s) will be updated too.
 For a synchronous connection, the ECS has to poll the influenced parameters by its own.
 The SEC node decides, which value is chosen, if a client wants to change an influenced numeric parameter to a value, which does not perfectly maps to an enumeration value.

 Caveats are: the ECS has to interpret the keys (strings) of the enumeration to check, what numeric values are allowed.

 See also `SECoP Issue 62: naming convention for related parameters`_ and `SECoP Issue 65: handling of coupled modules`_ .

 Discussion
 ----------

 vidconf 2021-11-03:

   Enno points out a few surprising side-effects which may happen with sec- nodes without float support.
 Discussion about the need of the "valuetype" entry.